fabiovalenzuela/fluke/README.md

 Once a list appears on the display *on only one device click the name of the other device to pair both phones*.

 ### step 4
-once the opposite device says host the pairing process was successful and no messaging is now possible between devices.
+once the opposite device says host the pairing process was successful and now messaging is now possible between devices.